🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 This achievement is exclusively for employees and contractors of Wordfence.
 The only way to earn this achievement is to be an employee of Wordfence, or a contractor working with Wordfence, and discover at least one vulnerability.

-Standard researchers can have 5 vulnerabilities in scope of the Bug Bounty Program pending triage at any given time.
-Resourceful researchers can have 15 vulnerabilities in scope of the Bug Bounty Program pending at any given time.
-1337 researchers can have 30 vulnerabilities in scope of the Bug Bounty Program pending at any given time.
+Standard researchers can have 10 vulnerabilities in scope of the Bug Bounty Program pending triage at any given time.
+Resourceful researchers can have 25 vulnerabilities in scope of the Bug Bounty Program pending at any given time.
+1337 researchers can have 50 vulnerabilities in scope of the Bug Bounty Program pending at any given time.
 This means that once you reach the limit, no further submissions are considered eligible for a bounty until the currently pending vulnerabilities are triaged.
-Out-of-Scope vulnerabilities submitted correctly do not count against the pending triage limit.
+Pending triage limits apply to in-scope reports submitted for participation in the Bug Bounty Program.

 Vulnerabilities are triaged in order of vulnerability impact and number of users affected.
 The most critical and impactful vulnerabilities will be processed first, with the least impactful being triaged last.